History of propaganda: United States

 Before the United States declared war in 1917, the Woodrow Wilson administration established a propaganda department along similar lines.
 Propaganda experts Walter Lippmann and Edward Bernays participated in the Committee on Public Information (CPI), which was tasked with swaying popular opinion to encourage enlistment and war bond sales.
 The CPI deployed posters, films, and provided themes for speeches by "four-minute men" at public functions, and also encouraged censorship of the American press.
 The American press played an unwitting role too by relying on daily war news cables controlled by the British government and by spreading false stories of German atrocities in Belgium and German-occupied eastern France supplied by the British as well.
 Starting after World War I, propaganda had a growing negative connotation.
 This was due in part to the 1920 book How We Advertised America: the First Telling of the Amazing Story of the Committee on Public Information that Carried the Gospel of Americanism to Every Corner of the Globe in which the impact of the CPI, and the power of propaganda, was overemphasised.
 Also, exposure of fact that the atrocity stories were false created public distrust.
 The CPI was so unpopular that after the war, Congress closed it down without providing funding to organise and archive its papers.
 The war propaganda campaign of the CPI "produced within six months such an intense anti-German hysteria as to permanently impress American business (and Adolf Hitler, among others) with the potential of large-scale propaganda to control public opinion."
 The use of film by the U.S. Signal Corps and the Committee on Public Information during World War features in the documentary "Mobilizing Movies!"
 (2017).

+During World War I, the U.S. government utilised extensive propaganda to demonize Germany and its people, portraying them as the embodiment of evil.
+This anti-German sentiment was fueled by the Committee on Public Information (CPI), which spread messages through films, posters, speeches, and other media.
+The CPI played a key role in framing Germans as "Huns" and fostering a fear-driven atmosphere that justified U.S. involvement in the war.
+This propaganda effort also extended to influencing international media, with CPI offices set up in various countries.
+One significant outcome of the war's anti-German propaganda was its intersection with the push for Prohibition.
+German-American brewers, such as Pabst and Schlitz, were vilified as threats to the war effort, and beer became associated with unpatriotic behavior.
+Wartime rationing of grain provided a practical argument for limiting alcohol production, which was portrayed as a misuse of resources needed for the war effort.
+This set the stage for the eventual ratification of the 18th Amendment in 1919, which instituted Prohibition.